Germany's Scholz meets Ukraine's Zelenskyy in Kyiv | DW | 14.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-German Chancellor Olaf Scholz has said he wanted to show "solidarity and support" to Kyiv amid fears of a Russian attack.
-However, he also faces questions over the extent of Germany's support for Ukraine.
+German Chancellor Olaf Scholz has said Germany "stands close by" Ukraine's side amid fears of a Russian attack.
+However, his visit came amid questions over the real extent of Germany's support.

 Chancellor Scholz (r) is under pressure from the administration of President Zelenskyy over Berlin's refusal to arm Ukraine